Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

+where the minimization is performed over all bases of localized orbitals that respect the Hilbert space partition $\Pi$ (denoted as $\mathcal{B}\sim\Pi$).
+In Figure \ref{fig:schematics}, we summarize the workflow of using MEAO for bonding pattern analysis: \begin{enumerate}[label=\alph*.] \item Choose a Hilbert space partitioning. \item Construct MEAOs using a mean field wave function $|\varPsi^{\rm MF}\rangle$ and Eqs.~\eqref{eqn:meao_2rdm}, \eqref{eqn:meao_min}. \item Compute the mutual information $I_{ij} = S({\hat{\rho}_i}) + S(\hat{\rho}_j) - S(\hat{\rho}_{ij})$ for all pairs of inter-center orbitals $i$ and $j$, and apply graph-theoretical methods to group the MEAOs into bonding pairs or bonding groups. \item Evaluate the pairwise or multipartite entanglement (defined in section ``Beyond-Lewis structures: genuine multipartite entanglement") for these MEAO groups, using a correlated wave function $|\varPsi\rangle$. \end{enumerate}

-\textbf{Recovering standard chemical concepts.} Within the framework of standard Lewis theory, molecular bonding is described by Lewis structures, where bonds are represented by pairs of shared electrons depicted as lines between atoms.
+\textbf{Lewis Structures and Bipartite Entanglement.} Recovering standard chemical concepts: Within the framework of standard Lewis theory, molecular bonding is described by Lewis structures, where bonds are represented by pairs of shared electrons depicted as lines between atoms.
 The bond multiplicity is then given by the number of lines connecting two atoms.
 What sets MEAOs apart from other localized orbitals is their ability to naturally reflect the Lewis structures of molecules through their correlation and entanglement properties.

-In Figure~\ref{fig:c2h4}, we compare the shapes and orbital correlations of the valence IAOs and MEAOs of ethene ($\rm C_2H_4$) in the cc-pvDZ basis.
-The MEAOs are constructed from the 14 minimal IAOs using the 2RDM of a Hartree-Fock solution.
+In Figure~\ref{fig:c2h4}, we compare the shapes and orbital correlations of the valence IAOs and MEAOs of ethene ($\rm C_2H_4$) with the cc-pVDZ basis.
+The MEAOs are constructed from the 14 minimal IAOs using a Hartree-Fock solution.
 Subsequently, two complete active space (CAS) calculations are performed using the IAOs and MEAOs, respectively, to compute orbital correlation and entanglement.
 While the IAOs retain much of their free atomic character, with a clear distinction between one $2s$ and three $2p$ orbitals, the MEAOs exhibit the classical $sp^2$ hybridization of carbon, forming three $sp^2$ orbitals and one $2p$ orbital.
-This remarkable emergence of hybridization --- a fundamental concept in organic chemistry --- demonstrates how MEAOs naturally capture chemical intuition (see Appendix \ref{app:hybridization} for further examples).
+This remarkable emergence of hybridization --- a fundamental concept in organic chemistry --- demonstrates how MEAOs naturally capture chemical intuition (see Supplementary Note 2 for further examples).